 Migrating from unstructured to structured logs unlocks efficient querying, monitoring, and readability, making it easier to understand your application’s behaviour and performance.
 Adopting the above practices not only streamlines debugging and discovery of operational insights, but positions you to more effectively manage metrics and traces in the future.

 Datable.io makes it easy to structure logs, enforce schemas and more.
-If you're ready to take your observability to the next level, sign up for our private beta waitlist.
+If you're ready to take your observability to the next level, sign up today.

 In the next part of this series, I’ll take a look at metrics, and some techniques to reduce the cost of storing metric data.